Alive24/ckb_deterministic/ckb_deterministic/README.md

 ### Conventions over Configurations

-- Deterministic: Transactions with intent
-- Recipe-based Validation: Abstract on the level of recipes
+- Deterministic: With inputs including intent, cell deps, and the same script, the output should be the same
 - One Source of Code: for both verification and transaction assembly on all ends (frontend, backend, and contracts)
+- Recipe-based Validation: Strictly validate transactions based on recipes
-- Role-based Authentication: Protocol, User, Public, and External
+- Role-based Layered Cells with Authentications: Protocol, User, Public, and External

 #### One Source of Code